A. Individual and Team Registration

 - Only Registered District Sports players are allowed to play on a given team.
 District Sports retains the right to suspend any team playing with un-registered players.

-C. Rosters: Male to Female Ratio
+C. Rosters: Gender for Men’s and Women’s Leagues, Male to Female Ratio

 - For organizational purposes, District Sports has established the rules for our CoEd leagues by classifying players either male-identified or female-identified.